 - Having to obtain permission from the Landlord for any majors works done to the property

 - Not being able to keep pets at the property

 - Not being able to sub-let the property without the Landlord’s consent.

 If you have any queries in respect of freehold or leasehold properties, please contact our conveyancing team on 01228 552222.

 About the author

-Rachael is a Legal Executive in residential conveyancing
+Rachael is a Chartered Legal Executive in the residential conveyancing team.